 Sebum is a natural, oily substance produced by sebaceous glands located beneath the skin’s surface.
 It may feel like sebum is always a negative thing when it comes to acne, but its primary function is to lubricate our skin, protecting it from dehydration and other environmental stressors.

-While sebum does amazing work at keeping our skin soft, supple, and moisturized, sometimes it can be little much.
+While sebum does keep our skin soft, supple, and moisturized, sometimes it can be little much.
 While sebum should flow freely from the sebaceous gland in your pore to the surface of your skin, sebum and dead skin cells can become trapped inside a pore and form a blockage (imagine a small cork) known as a sebum plug.

 Most noticeable on oil-prone zones like your nose, forehead, and chin, sebum plugs don’t have a distinct color but might feel like a slight bump or texture with a slightly grainy or gritty sensation when you run your fingers over your skin, especially during cleansing.
 Left unchecked, these pores clogged with hard sebum can be a precursor to other types of acne lesions, including open comedones (blackheads) and closed comedones (whiteheads).